chianitsai/bs_Twitch/README.md

 # Content of this repository

 The different [**ImageJ**](https://fiji.sc/) and [**MATLAB**](https://ch.mathworks.com/products/matlab.html) scripts in this repository can be used to analyse **twitching behaviour** and **protein localization** of isolated twitching bacteria.
-Only isolated bacteria are correctly tracked and they must be flat on the microscope glass to ensure the whole cell body is in the same focal plane to measure fluorescent signals correctly along the whole cell.

 * In a basic analysis cells are getting segmented and tracked, and the fluorescence of the polar and cytoplasmic areas is measured for fluorescent images.
-All of this information is saved in a file see **readMe_variables.docx** in basic_analysis for a detailed list of saved data).
+All of this information is saved in a .mat file (see **readMe_variables.docx** in basic_analysis for a detailed list of saved data, may contain typos).

 * The information saved in variables.mat contains:
   * information about the cell segmentation